 Echo360’s strategic relationship with AWS provides us access to AWS Enterprise Support, a team of expert support and technical resources directly available to our organization.
 This team is helping us review our current provisioning limits and expedite any changes.
 They will also monitor our scaling events internally and if any issues do arise, we can work together immediately to resolve them before they affect end users.

-You Can Add More Capture and Streaming Venues, if needed
+Add More Capture and Streaming Venues if needed

 The easiest way to add more capture and streaming capacity at your institution is via Echo360 Universal Capture software.
 It runs identically on Mac or Windows computers and can capture two streams of full HD video with audio.
 Your Echo360 license provides for unlimited installations of Universal Capture for faculty, students and administrators.
 If you have classroom computers available, all you need to do is download, install, and configure it to increase your capture and streaming capacity.
 You can learn more about configuring Universal Capture in the documentation.

 If you prefer hardware capture, Echo360 can work with you to expand your installation of Pro and Pod devices as needed.
-Please contact your Echo360 representative to discuss.
+Please contact your Echo360 representative to discuss this.

 Other Resources Are Available from Echo360 to Support Contingency Planning